Want to achieve your dreams? How often have you told yourself this: “I’d LOVE to pursue my dream … BUT …

 Why have I written them?

-I have written them because I want to see you pursue your dreams.
+I have written them because I want to see you achieve your dreams.
 And I want to see MYSELF pursuing my dreams too.

 The above is as much a reminder for you, as it is for me.
 We are all guilty of these doubts.
 Perhaps you only have a few of them.
 Or you might have even MORE than I have mentioned above.

-To finish this mammoth article, I will leave you with a few further self-development resources that will help inspire and motivate you further.
+To finish this mammoth article, I will leave you with a few further self-development resources that will help inspire and motivate you further to achieve your dreams.

 But be warned: reading about self-development can often become just another form of procrastination.
 Yes, it can be motivational and inspiring, but remember – inspiration needs to find us working first.
 So use the following when you need that extra bit of motivation.